angeloglitchandria/angeloglitchandria.github.io/content/_index.md

     content:
       username: "admin"
       text: |
-        I am a content creator and PhD candidate at IULM University, Milan.
+        I am a PhD student at IULM University, Milan.

-        My current research focuses on the theme of irony in videogames and the way in which game designers can foster the illusion of decentralization for the players.
+        My current research focuses on the theme of irony in videogames and the way in which videogames foster anti anthopocentric imagination.

         I write a newsletter about culture and media, _**Yorick**_.

-        I own a YouTube channel about cinema form, _**F For Frame**_.
+        I edit a YouTube channel about cinema form, _**F For Frame**_.

-        I am starting a new project about East Asian Cinema, _**The Grandmasters**_, on YouTube.

-        To collaborate, please send me an email.

     design:
       background: